rethinkdb/rethinkdb/NOTES.md

   * Sort the table list in alphabetical order (#1704)
   * Added mouseover text to the query execution time (#1940)
   * The replication status no longer blinks (#2019)
-* ReQL
-  * No-reply writes are no longer interrupted when closing the connection (#1388)
 * Ruby driver
   * Added a missing `close` method on cursors (#1568)
   * Improved conflict handling (#1814)